josephlhall/dc25-votingvillage-report/dc25-votingvillage-report.md

 prohibitions on, for example, disassembling the machines and there was permission to take risks that may result in the machines being destroyed in the process.
-This freedom to take such risks accelerates the process and lead to a number of completely new discoveries of new vulnerabilities.
+This freedom to take such risks accelerates the process and can lead to completely new discoveries of new vulnerabilities.

 Also, this expanded the number of people who have now had first hand